sophongo/sophdoc/docs/en/end-user/ghippo/workspace/folders.md

 # Create/Delete Folders

-Folders have the capability to map permissions, allowing users/user groups to have their permissions in the folder mapped to its sub-folders, workspaces, and resources.
+Folders have the capability to map permissions, allowing users/groups to have their permissions in the folder mapped to its sub-folders, workspaces, and resources.

 Follow the steps below to create a folder: